 This objective and its policies relate to the quality of soil and potential impacts on this quality by land management practices associated with activities such as intensive farming.

 It is not therefore relevant to the proposed rezoning for urban and residential purposes.

-In any event the Site does not contain Class 1-3 soils.
+In any event the Site does not contains mostly Class 3 soils with some Class 2 soils.